 Given the convenience and benefits of baby wearing, you may be tempted to carry your baby in a carrier for an extended period of time.

-However, many experts recommend you don’t overdo using a baby carrier.
+However, many experts recommend you don’t overdo it.

 Up to two hour at a time should be fine for newborns and infants.

-But in hot weather you may want to use a carrier for shorter periods, because there’s a chance your baby could overheat.
+But in hot weather you may want to use them for shorter periods, because there’s a chance your baby could overheat.